Want to learn how to have a successful garage sale? Well then, you’ve come to the right place!

 - Toys + games

-Advertising is key to a successful garage sale.
+Advertising is key to a successful yard sale

-Include large, higher-priced items like furniture and appliances and highlight items such as baby clothes or art and crafts items in your ad.
+Include large, higher-priced items like furniture and appliances and highlight items such as baby clothes or arts and crafts items in your ad.

 Don’t forget the date, times, and of course, the address of your yard sale.